FreeCAD/FreeCAD/src/Tools/typing/README.md

-The Python API pipeline has one semantic model for both public stubs and API documentation. `python_api/extract.py` combines binding discovery with curated source-adjacent stubs into `ApiModel`; the stub generator and documentation renderers consume that model independently.
+The Python API pipeline has one semantic model for both public stubs and API documentation. `python_api/extract.py` combines binding discovery with curated source-adjacent stubs into `ApiModel`; the stub generator and documentation renderers consume that model independently, including complete model-rendered class declarations.
 Imports, `TYPE_CHECKING` blocks, helper protocols, and other support declarations remain source-AST merge input rather than becoming public API model symbols.